-At year-end, the Library had no outstanding debt.
+At year-end, the Library has the following outstanding debt:

 State statutes limit the amount of general obligation debt a non-home rule governmental entity may issue to 2.875% of its total assessed valuation.
-The current debt limit for the Library is \$74,896,844.
+The current debt limit for the Library is \$75,099,650, but the bonds to not count against the Library's debt limit.